The Two-Fold Miracle

 In return, Naiee offered his own contributions, as there were tasks that required his talents or small stature.
 He was able to squeeze through places that Nyaa couldn’t.
 Their strength was exemplified most clearly in collaboration, and this partnership was what made their journey possible.
 After all, “though one may be overpowered, two can defend themselves.”1

 The controls for the game are an exercise in harmonising a dichotomy.
 Nyaa’s movement and actions are assigned to the left stick and trigger, while Naiee’s occupy the right.
 It was tricky to manage both of them simultaneously, even for an avid gamer like me.
-Incoordination let the brothers down many times, but I assumed that this was an essential process for any team.
+Incoordination let the brothers down many times, but I assumed that this was part of the process.
 As I sharpened my skills, they gradually improved in learning to work together and to trust each other.
 Pretty soon, a precious synergy became apparent.

 Consequently, the altruism that they displayed toward others grew in significance.
 During the adventure, they managed to reunite a pair of friendly trolls, rescue a stranded inventor, and prevent a depressed father from suicide.
 However, not everyone responded to the gracious hearts of our protagonists in kind.
 After finding passage through a warzone, they delivered a village girl from being killed in a ritualistic sacrifice, only to discover her true nature: a monstrous, shapeshifting spider.
 They battled the creature and triumphed in the conflict, but Nyaa collapsed from a mortal wound just before finally arriving at the Tree of Life.

-Nonetheless, there comes a time when our worst fear is the one thing that stands in the way of restoration — in Naiee’s case, this took the form of a river that cut off the path to his house.
+Nonetheless, there comes a time when our worst fear remains as the one thing that stands in the way of restoration — in Naiee’s case, this took the form of a river that cut off the path to his family’s estate.
 I pushed the right stick down on the controller, spammed the trigger, but the boy was simply unable to cross.
 He was now the only child, alone and helpless.
 This threw him into tears.

-At this moment, his mother’s spirit appeared and brought some much-needed comfort.
-Then, as the wind rose, Nyaa’s encouraging voice became increasingly audible.
+At this point, his mother’s spirit appeared and brought some much-needed comfort.
+Subsequently, as the wind rose, Nyaa’s encouraging voice became increasingly audible.
 I tried again to push Naiee through the river with my right thumb, but to my dismay, he remained stationary.
 But surely those supernatural signs meant something, didn’t they?
 Could it be that the game was glitching on me?

 Seated comfortably in my cosy room, I understand that this reality of mine is less prone to carry such excitement and drama.
 There is much contentment to be found in the mundane, though once in a while curiosity pokes its head in and lures my mind into exploring the hypothetical.
-I enjoy these moments, as they often reveal greater perspectives and allow me to marvel at how insignificant I am.
+I enjoy these moments, as they often reveal greater perspectives and allow me to marvel at my own insignificance.
 The opportunity to examine the astounding impact that could result from brotherly relationships only adds to the appreciation.

-In the end, to live their story as part of my narrative experience in this world, and the mechanical possibility of doing so from the safety of my own home is also, by the standards of an only child, a two-fold miracle.
+In the end, to live their story as part of my narrative experience in this world, and the mechanical possibility of doing so from the safety of my own home is also, by the standards of an only child, nothing short of a two-fold miracle.

 - Ecclesiastes 4:12 (NIV).